BergQuester/bergquester.github.io/_posts/2023-01-31-ideal-company.md

 ### Remote First, Async First

 We believe in getting the best people for the job wherever they are, no matter the timezone.
 The best people need the best tools and techniques, and by using the best, creative people can work just as close, if not closer, remotely as they do in person.
 Most matters can be handled asynchronously; synchronous meetings are usually a sign that something has gone wrong.
+We do not bog our employees down with dozens of internal communication tools nor do we expect everyone to deal with busy work to make ourselves feel important.

 We also gather the entire company once or twice a year and occasionally bring teams together for intensive collaboration.